-Monica was selected as playwriting faculty for the Lambda Literary Writers Retreat LGBTQ Emerging Voices August 2020 at Otis College of Art & Design.
-Palacios was selected as the Lucille Geier Lakes Writer-in-Residence at Smith College Spring 2019.
+Monica was selected as the Lucille Geier Lakes Writer-in-Residence at Smith College Spring 2019.
 Monica is featured in the new queer documentary: STAND UP STAND OUT: The Making Of A Comedy Movement, about the first gay comedy club in the nation in San Francisco 1980s, director David Pavlosky.
-Monica returns to Esperanza Peace & Justice Center, San Antonio with her new solo performance: I'm Still Here, March 27 & 28, 2020.
-She continues to tour with her other solo shows, San Francisco Mi Amor!, BROWNER QUEERER LOUDER PROUDER at the Museum of Latin American Art, Long Beach; Smith College; University of New Mexico; Galeria de la Raza, San Francisco; University of Texas Rio Grande Valley; University of San Francisco; Williams College; California State University Long Beach; Solo Creation Festival by Son of Semele Theater Los Angeles; Tufts University Drama & Dance Department; Occidental College; and the Encuentro de Las Americas, a Latinx theatre festival at Los Angeles Theatre Center.
+She has toured her solo shows, I'm Still Here, San Francisco Mi Amor!, BROWNER QUEERER LOUDER PROUDER at the Museum of Latin American Art, Long Beach; Smith College; University of New Mexico; Galeria de la Raza, San Francisco; University of Texas Rio Grande Valley; University of San Francisco; Williams College; California State University Long Beach; Solo Creation Festival by Son of Semele Theater Los Angeles; Tufts University Drama & Dance Department; Occidental College; and the Encuentro de Las Americas, a Latinx theatre festival at Los Angeles Theatre Center.
 Monica's play Say Their Names, traveled throughout the U.S. and the United Kingdom with After Orlando, an international theatre action in response to the Pulse Nightclub shooting.
 Her latest play, I Kissed Chavela Vargas, had a reading at Holyoke Community College October 2019 as part of her fall artist in residency.
 I Kissed Chavela Vargas was presented May 2019 at Wistariahusrt Museum, Holyoke, MA, produced by Holyoke Community College and University of Massachusetts, Amherst.
 IKCV was also presented at the INGENIO Milagro New